top of page

 IMG_5732.jpg

-Some metrics that proved the effectiveness of introducing Item level picking and PTL segregation
+Metrics to prove the effectiveness of Item level picking and PTL

 17.2%